 So that is your history lesson for today – they are a great side dish – so tasty when combined in a special delicious cheese sauce.

 Choosing the Right Cheese

-Our cheese of choice is Manchego.
+Our cheese of choice for our Brussels Sprouts in Manchego is Manchego.
 Made in the La Mancha region of Spain from milk of the manchega sheep, it is firm like swiss cheese and has a buttery texture.
 You may even find small uneven air pockets in the cheese, like swiss.
 It has a distinctive flavor, but not too strong.
 Some say it has a hazelnut sweetness.
 Usually made from pasteurized milk, if it is labeled “artisano” then it is made from raw milk.
 There is actually a regulating council that insures the cheese meets the requirements to be labeled “queso manchego.”
 If you bought the whole block you would even see a serial number and artwork depicting Don Quixote de La Mancha.

 There are four flavors of Manchego depending upon the age.
 It is aged between 60 days and two years; the greater the age the sharper the flavor.
 What we find locally is called “curado” and it is aged six months; it has a sweeter and nuttier flavor than those aged greater than one year.
 It grates well and the taste is fantastic.
 In Mexico and some areas in the southwestern United States you may find the manchego name used for a cow’s milk that is similar to Monterey Jack.
 It is used in quesadillas, as it melts well, but it is not the same as Spanish Manchego.
 If you love cheese and want tasty low carb then seek out real manchego.

 Adding Manchego cheese from Spain to form the sauce for the sprouts gives the recipe just the right touch.
 This one is one of our favorites!